metaplex-foundation/docs/docs/01-programs/02-candy-machine/10-available-guards/11-nft-payment.md

 The NFT Payment guard contains the following Mint Settings:

 - **Destination**: The address of the wallet that will receive all NFTs.
 - **Mint**: The mint address of the NFT to pay with.
-This must be part of the required collection and must belong to the payer.
+This must be part of the required collection and must belong to the minter.
 - **Token Standard**: The token standard of the NFT used to pay.
 - **Token Account** (optional): You may optionally provide the token account linking the NFT with its owner explicitly.
 By default, the associated token account of the payer will be used.
 - **Rule Set** (optional): The Rule Set of the NFT used to pay, if we are paying using a Programmable NFT with a Rule Set.